 Making buildings that are resilient to climate change and comfortable in all seasons is more than a science, it is an art!

-Article written by Michel RAOUST
+Article was written by Michel RAOUST

 TERAO Founder – Polytechnician (X74) and graduate of Stanford University (USA) specializing in solar energy.
 Internationally recognized expert in building thermal engineering.

 If you need passive design, energy modelling expertise for your project, you can contact Gaspard, our BD manager, at glemoinescelles@teraoasia.com.
-We would be glad to accompany you to calculate the energy consumption of your project and to assist you in finding solutions optimize your building design to face future heatwaves.
+We would be glad to accompany you to calculate the energy consumption of your project and to assist you in finding solutions to optimize your building design to face future heatwaves.

 [END]